 If you are confused by what the acronyms – LIRA, LRSP, LIF, LRIF, RLIF, PRIF, and their many other combinations mean, you are not alone.
-To be honest, I also had no idea what they meant until recently.
+These terms can easily be mixed up.

 The abbreviations in full are as follows: